SpunkyTheHedgeHog/School-Mass-Notes/Obsidian Vault/WW1 INDEX.md

 #NeedsWork (Ending Paragraph)

 ### **What Changes happened in America from the time soldiers left to WWI to the time period of and during their return?**
 America before the war was in a 'golden age', they were experiencing an optimistic future, and were trying to avoid war as much as possible.
-However, at the time the soldiers came back home, America was very different, there were many social changes and many people were left in distraught.
+However, at the time the soldiers came back home, America was very different, there were many social changes and many people were left distraught.

 [[WW1 Women's Roles|Women's roles]] changed drastically.
 During the war, Women took on many jobs that were considered masculine (such as Typists, Telephone Operators (Signal Corp), Civilian Contractors), so when men came home, they did not expect women to be doing 'their' jobs, and were shocked.
 Women now were considered formal members of the Armed Services; Expectations of Women changed, Women gained respect and became more Independent.
 Many of these shifts in roles would be considered taboo and unheard of pre-war.
 This was the height of time for the change of Gender Roles, something that we are still experiencing today.
 Because of WW1, the **rate of change was accelerated**.